API-AutoFlow/Trello/README.md

 ## Step 2.
 Make HTTP API Call to Trello
 Set the URL to the path that was created from previous string/join action.
-The query comes from the user which consists of ID and Key.
+The query comes from the user which consists of ID, Key, and Token.
 In our solution, you can simulate that.
 The returned data is stored in a new variable called "result"

 ![Image](https://github.com/API-AutoFlow/trello-with-data-extraction/blob/master/img/4.png)